Our new Liberal Arts courses provide the flexibility to tailor your degree to your interests.

 - Courses through the University College for Interdisciplinary Learning, to develop your interests.

-We offer you the opportunity to pick and choose optional course units alongside your core units.
+We offer you the opportunity to pick and choose optional course units alongside your core units on both Liberal Arts courses.

 You can also take Liberal Arts as a Minor in addition to your course, through the Flexible Honours programme at Manchester.